 - Choose between 30-50 SPF range

-- Make sure you’re getting both UVA & UVB protection, hence look for the term “broad spectrum”
+- Make sure you’re getting both UVA and UVB rays protection, hence look for the term “broad spectrum”.

 - Reapply every 2 hours

 - If you’re spending a lot of time in the water, choose a sunscreen based on a water-resistance limit